plone/training/ttw/mosaic.rst

 Installation
 ============

-.. sidebar:: On an existing Plone Buildout
+.. sidebar:: On An Existing Plone Buildout

    If you already have your own Plone installation you can install Mosaic by customizing it as follows: